It is said

 - Sustaining the will through the provision of timely feedback and, where appropriate, praise.

-Guide (when there is high will but low skill)
+Coaching and Support (when there is high will but low skill)

 When guidance is required, the employee already has the motivation but lacks the necessary skills.
 To address this, as Manager you can: